vitringr/vault/nodes/Implicit Equation.md

 ---

-In the context of [[Geometry]], an implicit equation can define a geometric object by stating a condition that its points must satisfy.
+In the context of [[Geometric Representation]], an implicit equation can define a geometric object by stating a condition that its points must satisfy.

 Defines a shape as the set of all points `(x, y)` (in 2D) or `(x, y, z)` (in 3D) that satisfy an equation.